Back to blog

 • Roleplay represented about 52% of open source model tokens, while programming was the second-largest category at roughly 15%-20%.

 Developer adoption of AI tooling is now near-universal.
 84% of respondents to the 2025 Stack Overflow Developer Survey use or plan to use AI tools, up from 76% the year before, and 51% of professional developers use them daily.
+The 2026 edition of the survey was still in the field as of mid-2026, so the 2025 results remain the most recent published figures.

-Sources: OpenRouter, Menlo Ventures, Stack Overflow
+Sources: OpenRouter, Mozilla, Menlo Ventures, TechNode, Stack Overflow, Yahoo

 Popularity depends on the metric.
 Downloads measure distribution, derivative repositories measure how often developers build on a model, and routed tokens measure hosted API usage.